snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 ![Workstation Selection](images/workstation_selection.drawio.png)

-In the case that two workstations are found of equal distance to the current workstation, the workstation is randomly selected from those workstations.

 ### Preparing Ingredients

 [Ingredients](ingredients.md) can be prepared up to 5 different ways.
 A workstation is required to prepare an ingredient.
 When a customer makes an order, they will also specify how they would like an ingredient to be prepared.